-Erotica: Surreptitiously taken photographs of children in play areas or other safe environments showing either underwear or varying degrees of nakedness course-of-action course-of-action namespace available in JSON format at this location.
+Erotica: Surreptitiously taken photographs of children in play areas or other safe environments showing either underwear or varying degrees of nakedness cryptocurrency-threat cryptocurrency-threat namespace available in JSON format at this location.
 The JSON format can be freely reused in your application or automatically enabled in MISP taxonomy.

-Nudist: Pictures of naked or seminaked children in appropriate nudist settings, and from legitimate sources passive course-of-action:passive="discover"
+Nudist: Pictures of naked or seminaked children in appropriate nudist settings, and from legitimate sources

-Indicative: Nonerotic and nonsexualized pictures showing children in their underwear, swimming costumes, and so on, from either commercial sources or family albums; pictures of children playing in normal settings, in which the context or organization of pictures by the collector indicates inappropriateness course-of-action:passive="detect"
+Indicative: Nonerotic and nonsexualized pictures showing children in their underwear, swimming costumes, and so on, from either commercial sources or family albums; pictures of children playing in normal settings, in which the context or organization of pictures by the collector indicates inappropriateness cryptocurrency-threat:SIM Swapping